G100DKFZ/ManuscriptNote/README.md

 # Installation
-In the present Rhtml document we embedded the R code sufficient to run the PMD clonal analysis on the four experimental samples described in the manuscript.
+In the present Rhtml document, we embedded the R code sufficient to run the PMD clonal analysis on the four experimental samples described in the manuscript.
-Unzip the distribution file in a folder of choice (i.e. `~/PMD/`) and set in the next chunk the working directory accordingly.
+Unzip the distribution file into a folder of choice (i.e. `~/PMD/`) and set the working directory accordingly.
 ```R
 setwd("~/PMD/")
 getwd()